Designed by Cursive Media

 Why are revolvers so lucrative?
 The answer lies in the interest that these users generate.
 When revolvers maintain a balance, they are continually charged interest on that balance.
 This interest adds up quickly, becoming a substantial source of revenue for the credit card company.
 As a result, the credit card company capitalizes on their customers' inability to pay off their balances in full each month.

-Your due date may seem like just another date on the calendar, but in the world of credit cards, it holds immense power.
+Here's another example to illustrate this point.
+Let's say you have a credit card with a $5,000 balance, and you consistently carry a balance of $2,000 each month.
+With an credit cards, it holds immense power.
 To gain the upper hand and maximize your financial benefits, you need to understand why paying off your balance right before or on the due date is a game-changer.

 The Daily Interest Accumulation

-In credit card rewards, where what appears to be "free" may come with hidden costs.
+Picture this scenario: you have a credit card with a balance of $1,000 and an credit card rewards, where what appears to be "free" may come with hidden costs.
 In this in-depth exploration, we will unravel the paradox of offering miles and points as rewards by credit card companies.
 While they sound enticing, we'll reveal why these rewards are far from free and how credit card companies use them as bait to capture customers, recouping their profits through interest and fees.

 The Paradox of 'Free' Miles and Points

-So, how can you make credit cards work for you rather than against you?
+At first glance, the idea of earning miles and points just for using your credit cards work for you rather than against you?
 It all comes down to maximizing rewards while sidestepping the profit trap set by credit card companies.

 1. Pay Off Your Balance Promptly